 Q: Can I allow Apple Pay for Subscriptions or Pre-Orders?

-A: At present, the payment gateways that support Apple Pay do not support tokenizing or saving payment profiles to your merchant account from converting Apple Pay tokens.
+A: At present, the 3rd party payment gateways that support Apple Pay do not support tokenizing or saving payment profiles to your merchant account from converting Apple Pay tokens.
 As a result, there’s no way to securely save the customer payment details to your account for use in future transactions.

 Since payment data cannot be saved with Apple Pay, the Apple Pay button will only be available for one-time purchases, it cannot be used for recurring payments or a payment that’s saved and billed later.
 If a cart contains Subscriptions or Pre-Orders, Apple Pay is disabled.
-We are keeping up dated on advances in Apple Pay support, and plan to add support for tokenizing / saving payment methods when it becomes possible to do so.

 Troubleshooting ↑ Back to top